top of page

 The Assembly’s Deceleration Lab supports artists in our broader community to lead new theatrical projects that use and experiment with multi-perspective, multi-disciplinary, and collaborative models of creation.
 These Labs are an invitation to develop new work outside the typical fast-paced style of production, to kick-start projects that take artistic risks, challenge traditional hierarchical structures, and create new professional opportunities for the participating artists.

+The artists will share in-process showings of their work at public events to be announced in the coming months.
 Sign up for our mailing list to find out about upcoming Lab performances, and future Lab opportunities.
 To support the Deceleration Lab, make a tax deductible donation to The Assembly.

 2022 LAB ARTISTS